Immigration Lawyer Chicago/National Interest Waivers (NIW): Eligibility, Requirements, Process, EB-2 Green Card FAQs

 There is not a set number of letters of recommendation required for EB-2 NIW eligibility.
 However, the more proof of evidence you can present to solidify your expertise, the stronger your case will be.

-In addition to the foundational EB-2 criteria, the legal EB-2 NIW requirements specifically for the NIW category include:
+In addition to the foundational EB-2 criteria, the requirements specifically for the NIW category include:

-For all three subcategories of EB-2, including EB-2 NIW, you need to file Form I-140.
+For an EB-2 NIW, you need to file Form I-140 with USCIS.
 Form I-140 is a petition for a foreign worker to become a permanent resident.
-In fact, all three employment-based categories (EB-1, EB-2, and EB3) require a Form I-140.
+In fact, all three employment-based categories (EB-1, EB-2, and EB-3) require a Form I-140.

 Your expertise alone may not be enough to qualify for an NIW.
 Your work must include contributions to your field that focus on developing specific advances for the broader society.

 Or maybe you are in the field of environmental study as another example.
 Even if your contributions to your field are significant, they may not be enough to merit an NIW just because of the general field of your work.
-However, if your work can systematically contribute to the betterment of the country’s overall environmental condition, you would then be considered for an NIW.
+You need to show that your work will have broad implications.

 Applying for an EB-2 NIW status can be complicated because of the number of forms and documents required.
 The NIW process can be broken down by the necessary documents needed for your application.